kolyasick/Sneakers_store-PHP-MVC/README.md

 - Email: asdasd@mail.ru
 - Password: 12345678

-## Additional Information

-Thank you for using myProject! 🚀🎉
+## Thank you for using myProject! 🚀🎉